fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 ```

 ::: tip
-You can define the ain path yourself, but it should be in the folder `source`
+You can define the ain path yourself, but it should be in the `source` directory

 The source directory of blog and fluid will be merged eventually, so the source of blog is preferred.
 :::